elikemk/InvestmentRenaissance/README.md

+# Forecasting Graph to predict Effifiency In R.P.P

+##Purpose:
+The purpose of this Document is to state the process of creating R.P.P and the potiental outcomes

 How to make a predictive model to measure the sucess of investmenst renaasiance?
 What is sucess in our program?
 -Finanical Lifelong sucess